 A

 The Crigler method is recommended.
-Place a clean finger over the lacrimal sac area (medial to the inner canthus, at the root of the nose) and apply pressure in the direction toward the lower end of the nasolacrimal duct (inferiorly) to avoid reflux of sac contents toward the eye.
-Perform 5–10 compressions per set, 2–4 sets per day.
-4) Simple massage by lightly pressing the lacrimal sac area is less effective.
+Place a clean finger over the lacrimal sac (medial to the inner canthus, at the nasal root) and apply pressure directed toward the lower end of the nasolacrimal duct (inferior direction) to avoid reflux of sac contents toward the eye.
+Perform 5–10 compressions per set, 2–4 sets per day 4).
+Simple massage with light pressure over the lacrimal sac is less effective.
 If the skin becomes red or painful, stop and consult a doctor.

 At the 13th week of gestation, a membranous structure formed by fusion of the nasolacrimal duct epithelium and nasal mucosa is observed.
-Around the 32nd week, this membrane disappears and the nasolacrimal duct opens into the nasal cavity, but it remains in about 20% of cases even at the 38th week just before birth.
-This residual membrane is the condition of congenital nasolacrimal duct obstruction, which often resolves spontaneously after birth, so the neonatal lacrimal drainage system is considered to be still developing.
+Around the 32nd week, this membrane disappears, and the nasolacrimal duct opens into the nasal cavity; however, it remains in about 20% of cases even at the 38th week just before birth.
+This residual membrane is the cause of congenital nasolacrimal duct obstruction, which often resolves spontaneously after birth, indicating that the neonatal lacrimal drainage system is still developing.

 The anatomy of the lacrimal drainage system is as follows:

-Lacrimal puncta: The openings for tears located at the medial ends of the upper and lower eyelids.
+Lacrimal punctum: The entrance for tears located at the medial end of the upper and lower eyelids.

-Lacrimal canaliculi: The ducts continuing from the puncta, consisting of a vertical and a horizontal portion.
+Lacrimal canaliculus: The duct continuing from the punctum, consisting of a vertical and a horizontal portion.

 Common canaliculus: The site where the upper and lower canaliculi join.